Confusion sometimes ensues when writers are deciding whether a quotation merits capitalization. Here are three ways capitalization errors can result.

 3. When you say there’s a special place in hell if you don’t support women, Smith says, “Is it only powerful women?”

 In this case, the question “Is it only powerful women?” is being combined with a paraphrase to form a new, more extensive question, though the two clauses are separated by an attribution.
 But because “is it only powerful women?” has been demoted from a sentence to a clause, the first word of that word string is not capitalized: “When you say there’s a special place in hell if you don’t support women, Smith says, ‘is it only powerful women?’”

-3 Responses to “3 Types of Capitalization Errors in Styling Quotations”
+3 thoughts on “3 Types of Capitalization Errors in Styling Quotations”

 Ouch.
 That is rather complex what with that clause-sentence, complete-but-got-demoted thingy.